 When you are asking for a ‘pen test’ and don’t need one.

 In the past, customers have requested penetration testing of enterprise products in use inside their environment.
-Although this is not at all a wrong decision to perform a pen test on the product, this should be least of your worries as it’s often looked at during the product evaluation process.
+Although this is not at all a wrong decision to perform a test on the product, this should be least of your worries as it’s often looked at during the product evaluation process.
 It’s your vendor’s responsibility to first-hand adopt secure development lifecycle processes and deliver you a safe and secure product.
-Product vendors often put their products through various rounds of pen testing during development stages, and finding weaknesses in their product would drain your security budget.
-Vendors these days often provide cyber assurance collaterals that include details of product pen tests.
-For instance, a medium sized business using Citrix XenApp may not get much out of a pen test directed at the Citrix XenApp product.
+Product vendors often put their products through various rounds of security testing during development stages, and finding weaknesses in their product would drain your security budget.
+Vendors these days often provide cyber assurance collaterals that include details of product security assessments.
 However, a customer may get better return on investment if a secure configuration review or a breakout assessment is aimed at the product implementation in customer’s infrastructure context.
-There are two benefits in this example case:

 If you are interested in doing quick checks on your system to find vulnerabilities in specific areas, penetration testing is a great way to do so quickly.
 If you want to know just how hard it is for attackers to compromise your business, red teaming is the course of action you want to take.
 However, base these decisions on what you have, what are your functional objectives and whether these activities fit in at right times.